alerch97/Reinforcement-Learning-controller-for-a-DC-motor/README.md

 ```

 ## Critic
-In the beginning, the actor's neural network with two hidden layers (each with 100 neurons) is initialised.
-The output of the actor is a gaussian distribution with a mean $\mu$ and a standard deviation $\sigma$.
-Initially, $\sigma$ is quite big, which leads to actions being further away from the mean to guarantee an exploration of the whole action range.
-By performing a prediction for the current state, we get next action (voltage) for the motor.
-To perform the training via gradient descent, we have to define a compatabile loss function based on the gaussian output.
-Due to the characteristics of the A2C-algorithm, the loss consists of the logarithmic probability density function times the value of the advantage function (provided by the critic).
+In the beginning, the critic's neural network with two hidden layers (each with 100 neurons) is initialised.
+The output of the critic is a linear activation function because the value can be whatever negative or positive.
+The loss function is the mean squared error between the by the critic's neural network predicted value function and the TD-target.
+Here the neural networks gets updated regarding the best guess (TD-target).

 ```python
 class critic: